dfelinto/blender-manual/manual/editors/3dview/navigate/views.rst

 .. _bpy.types.RegionView3D.lock_rotation:

 Lock Rotation
-   If you want to be able to rotate each view, you can uncheck the *Locked* option.
+   If you want to be able to rotate each view, you can disable the *Locked* option.

 .. _bpy.types.RegionView3D.show_sync_view:

 Sync View/Pan
    Syncs the view position between side views.
 (Requires *Lock* to be enabled.)

 .. _bpy.types.RegionView3D.use_box_clip: